Learn all about boiled peanuts, its history and an easy recipe.

 Note: The desired ratio for South Carolina style boiled peanuts is 1/2 cup of salt to each gallon of water.

-We also gathered a few more tips and tricks from some Southern Boiled Peanut Pros:
+A few more tips and tricks from some Southern Boiled Peanut Pros:

 - Keep the peanuts submerged with a heavy plate while boiling, the little nutters like to rise.